What to Do After Setting Up Your Company in Dubai: Your 10-Step Post-Registration Checklist

 1. What is the first thing I should do after getting my Dubai trade license?

-The absolute first step is to open a corporate bank account.
-It is the foundation for all financial operations, including receiving payments and processing salaries.
+The first step is to open a corporate bank account.
+This account is essential for all financial operations, including receiving payments and processing salaries.

-2. How long does it take to get a visa after company setup?
+2. How long does it take to get a visa after the company is set up?

-The entire process, from issuance of the Establishment Card to visa stamping, typically takes 2-4 weeks, provided all documents are accurate and complete.
+The process, from the issuance of the Establishment Card to visa stamping, typically takes 2 to 4 weeks if all documents are accurate and complete.

 3. Is VAT registration mandatory for all new companies in the UAE?

-No, it is mandatory only if your annual taxable supplies and imports exceed AED 375,000.
-However, voluntary registration is possible if you exceed AED 187,500 and can be beneficial to reclaim input tax.
+No, VAT registration is mandatory only if your annual taxable supplies and imports exceed AED 375,000.
+Voluntary registration is available if you exceed AED 187,500 and may help you reclaim input tax.

 5. Why do I need a physical office if I have a virtual license?

-While certain free zone licenses offer flexibility, a physical office is often required for mainland companies and is directly linked to the number of visas your company can sponsor.
+While some free zone licenses offer flexibility, mainland companies usually require a physical office and determine the number of visas your company can sponsor.
 It also enhances credibility with clients and partners.

 Related Posts